-Tables 76 and 77 show the main inequality indices from EUROMOD and SILC.
-First of all, the Gini index for Original Income is reported from EUROMOD: it is around 0.43 in the four years considered.
+Tables 88 and 89 show the main inequality indices from EUROMOD and SILC.
+First of all, the Gini index for Original Income is reported from EUROMOD: it is around 0.43 in the years considered.
 Gini coefficient for Disposable income is just slightly underestimated in EUROMOD, in line with the results about poverty.
-Overall, disposable equivalised income (median) at different income deciles simulated by EUROMOD matches quite well the median equivalised income reported in SILC.
-This is also the case for mean and median income simulated in EUROMOD.
+Overall, disposable equivalised income

+(median) at different income deciles simulated by EUROMOD matches quite well the median equivalised income reported in SILC.
+This is also the case for the mean and median income simulated by EUROMOD.

-Table 76.
+Table 88.
 EUROMOD validation: income inequality, 2007